Available Position Profile - Executive Director

-Expanding the name recognition and mission awareness that is unique to The Art Project and differentiates it from all arts organizations locally and regionally
+Expanding the name recognition and mission awareness that is unique to TAP and differentiates it from all arts organizations locally and regionally

-FUNDS AND FRIENDS: Nonprofit leadership is an art and the ED brings fundraising expertise, as well as management experience, leading a Board, staff and volunteers in a cultural organization.
-Friend raising and fundraising are the focus of our events and the candidate understands and can implement these appropriately.
-Financial sustainability depends on both securing funds and managing them wisely.
+FUNDS AND FRIENDS: Nonprofit leadership is an art, and the ED brings expertise leading a Board, staff, and volunteers in a cultural organization.
+Friend raising and fundraising are the focus of our events, and the candidate understands the importance of those strategies and can work collaboratively with the Development Director.
+Financial sustainability depends on your teamwork to both securing funds and managing them wisely.

 FLEX: Schedule flexibility is part of the position and may allow you to balance your personal and professional interests.
 At the same time, nights and weekend events may require your participation.

 SHOW US: If you are passionate about what you see here and can demonstrate your approach to this position, please let us hear from you.
 If you don’t have a few of the characteristics we describe, show us or give us examples of how you might compensate for this to be successful.

 The Executive Director serves as chief executive of The Art Project (TAP) and, in partnership with the Board of Trustees (Board) and the Development Director, is responsible for the success of TAP.
 Together, they assure TAP’s relevance to the community, adherence to our mission and vision, and our accountability to our diverse constituents.

 The Executive Director sets the tone and atmosphere that motivates a multitude of people – Staff, Board, Donors, Members, Volunteers, and members of the community – to be engaged in and committed to The Art Project.